 The Gerrit Rietveld Academie is an international university of applied sciences for Fine Arts and Design in Amsterdam (NL).
-It is home to a close-knit, international community of students from across the world.
-Students and teachers jointly create a learning environment that brings together thinking and doing and where unexpected, innovative ideas are born.
+It is home to a close-knit community of international students from across the world.
+Students and teachers jointly create an environment for learning that brings together thinking and doing.
+This is where unexpected, innovative ideas are born.

-All full-time students follow a general first year called Basicyear and choose a specialisation for in-depth study during the following three years: Inter-Architecture, designLAB, Fashion, Graphic Design, Jewellery, TXT (Textile), Ceramics, Fine Arts, The Large Glass, Beeld en Taal, Photography or VAV - moving image.
+All full-time students follow a general first year called Basicyear and choose a specialisation for in-depth study during the following three years: Architectural Design, designLAB, Fashion, Graphic Design, Jewellery - linking bodies, TXT (Textile), Ceramics, Fine Arts, The Large Glass, Beeld en Taal, Photography or VAV - moving image.

-The Rietveld Academie also offers a part-time Bachelor's programme called DOGtime with two specialisations: IDUM (Interaction Design Unstable Media) and Fine Arts.
-Besides this, we offer two preparatory courses: the Preparatory Year and the Orientation Year.
+The Rietveld Academie also offers a part-time Bachelor's programme called DOGtime with two specialisations: Unstable Media and Expanded Painting.
+Besides this, we offer preparatory trajectories: the Preparatory Course and the Orientation Course and Rietveld op Proef.
 Master’s degree programmes are offered at the Sandberg Instituut.

 - Head of TXT for 16 hours per week (0.4 fte)